All Safe-T-Cover enclosures meet industry standards,

 Hinged access panels must be restrained in the open and closed position.

-All unrestrained panels and horizontal hinged panels must weigh 70 lbs. or less.
+All unrestrained panels and horizontal hinged panels can weigh no more than 70 pounds.

 Access to the internal equipment shall be lockable.
 Access shall be by keyed devices or have the ability to affix padlocks.